d1618033/python-redfish-utility/docs/slate/source/includes/_bioscommands.md

 #### Description

-Displays pending changes that will be applied after a reboot.
+Displays pending committed changes that will be applied after a reboot.

 #### Parameters